BlueBrain/nexus/src/main/paradox/docs/api/iam/realms-api.md

 Realms are rooted in `/v1/realms` collection.

 Each realm defines a specific authentication provider.
-Any of the authentication providers can be used to obtain access tokens that can bee used with Nexus.
+Any of the authentication providers can be used to obtain access tokens that can be used with Nexus.